Egorikhin/angular/aio/content/guide/attribute-directives.md

 The handlers delegate to a helper method that sets the color on the host DOM element, `el`.

-The helper method, `highlight`, was extracted from the constructor.
+The helper method, `highlight`, was extracted from the letructor.
-The revised constructor simply declares the injected `el: ElementRef`.
+The revised letructor simply declares the injected `el: ElementRef`.

-<code-example path="attribute-directives/src/app/highlight.directive.2.ts" linenums="false" header="src/app/highlight.directive.ts (constructor)" region="ctor"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.2.ts" linenums="false" header="src/app/highlight.directive.ts (letructor)" region="ctor"></code-example>

 Here's the updated directive in full: